Tim Niemier: Origami Paddler

 Tim first designed and launched a foldable standup paddle board in 2012 called the Origami Paddler at the website Origamipaddler.com.
 This first version relied on a combination of a hinge and strap to fold and secure the board.
 Tim redesigned and relaunched the Origami Paddler using the same site domain in summer of 2020 on Kickstarter, which rapidly grew to become one of the top Kickstarter campaigns of all time, despite the global COVID-19 pandemic, with over 8,000 backers pledging over 3.8 million dollars.
 The new design can be used as a standup paddle board or kayak with three hollow plastic hulls connected by a unique modular hinge and locking system that allows the Origami Paddler to fold open and closed or be secured in "paddle mode".
 The Origami Paddler is suggested for use in flat, calm water with a capacity of 250 lbs.
 Its total weight is composed of three 15 pound hulls.
 Its dimensions allow it to be ground-shipped in the US and to fit in the trunk space of most compact cars.
 Tim has stated his goal to be environmentally responsible with plastic manufacturing, sources, and waste streams.

-The company was placed into receivership in July 2022 after failing to fulfil orders and having issues with manufacturing (e.g. broken hinges, hull leakages through mold holes and seams) as well as shipping (e.g. shipping out of order, inadequate packaging).

-The company entered into receivership on July 15, and is now controlled by a court-appointed receiver.
-The receiver is entertaining offers from third parties who have expressed an interest in acquiring the assets and rebooting the product lines in some manner.
-That process will likely take 60 to 90 days, depending on offers received and any time the acquiring company wants to spend on due diligence before the final transfer of ownership takes place.

-Details of the court-appointed receiver: